Ezeilo/alx-system_engineering-devops/0x00-shell_basics/README.md

-I am writing a script to print the absolute path name of the current working directory
+script to display content list of my current directory